Taff3r/AdaptationFinder/AdaptationFinder/README.md

 ## [ResultsService](./src/app/results.service.ts)

-This service is used to cache the results of the before mentioned services.
+This service is used to cache the search results (from RemoteDataService) and connection data.
 It contains methods to get results after type or individual results after identification such as "isbn" or "imdbID".

 *This service should be used by the components responsible of displaying remote data.*